fazo96/ipfs-boards/README.md

   - a static web application to access IPFS Boards
 - __Cache Server__
   - can cache boards, helping to serve them via IPFS and via an HTTP gateway to the static web application and the boards' data
+- __Admin Node__
+  - small service that allows an admin to outsource moderations to other users.

 __Note:__ until the __IPFS Javascript Implementation__ is done: